ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 ## Introduction

-A few months back as part of the `nzelect` package I included some data from the New Zealand Census 2013.
+A few months back the first, pre-CRAN versions of my `nzelect` package included some data from the New Zealand Census 2013.
 As noted in my [last post](/blog/2016/07/14/nzelect-cran), I've now split this into a separate `nzcensus` package, for ease of development and maintenance and to allow `nzelect` to fit within CRAN size restrictions.

 The `nzcensus` package has a set of 60+ demographic variables aggregated at the level of meshblock, area unit, territorial authority and regional council.
 These variables have mostly been calculated by me from the counts in the Statistics New Zealand "meshblock" data set.
 For example, I've converted the count of individuals of European descent into a proportion of individuals who provided ethnicity information.
-This makes the `nzcensus` R package much more analysis-ready than the publichsed meshblock data  because the calculated variables are in a state for comparisons across area groupings.
+This makes the `nzcensus` R package more analysis-ready than the published meshblock data  because the calculated variables are suitable for comparisons across area groupings, which wasn't the case with the straight counts.

 The code that does these calculations is [available on GitHub](https://github.com/ellisp/nzelect).
 The preparation of `nzcensus` is still done as part of the `nzelect` project, although end users can install either or both separately.
 I've fixed a few errors in my census calculations found in the past few weeks but there's always potential for more.
 In the event of any uncertainty, refer back to the definitive version on the Statistics New Zealand website.

 ## Interactive map of household income

 One of the variables that I didn't have to calculate (because it is directly available in the original data) is median household income.
 Here's an interactive map showing that variable by area unit.
-Zoom in and out to the map in the usual way for map interaction on your device; click on circles to get the name and income value for the area unit in which it is centred.)
+Zoom in and out to the map in the usual way for map interaction on your device; click on circles to get the name and income value for the area unit in which it is centred.
+Red means higher income; blue means lower.
+The darkest red colour means in the top 10% of area units' by household income.

 <iframe src="/img/0046-leaflet-map.html" style = "overflow-y: hidden;" width = "100%" height = "430px"></iframe>